Automation-Research-Team/aist_phoxi_camera/README.md

 ## Usage (real gripper)
-At first, please activate the gripper hardware.
-If the gripper is connected to the controller box of [Universal Robot](https://www.universal-robots.com), this can be made through the URCap panel of the Teacning Pendant.
+At first, you should activate the gripper hardware.
+If the gripper is connected to the controller box of [Universal Robot](https://www.universal-robots.com), you can do it through the URCap panel of the Teaching Pendant.

 Then you can start both the driver and the controller by typing:
 ```shell